 The specific benefits of bill discounting are as follows:

-• Improves cash flow position: All businesses, big or small, depend on cash flow to survive and grow.
-Bill discounting facility helps inject a quick cash flow into the business and help the businesses survive and flourish.
+- Improves cash flow position: All businesses, big or small, depend on cash flow to survive and grow.
+Bill discounting facility helps inject a quick cash flow into the business and helps the business survive and flourish.
 The money received quickly may be used to pay salaries, procure raw materials for the next order, or invest in some new asset.

-• No debt incurred: Getting funds using a bill discounting facility does not put the buyer under any kind of debt.
-Here, the buyers get money against the invoices, which is anyways due to them.
+- No debt incurred: Getting funds using a bill discounting facility does not put the buyer under any kind of debt.
+Here, the buyers get money against the invoices, which are anyway, due to them.
 It just helps them get the money.
 So, it does not create any debt liability for them.
 Compared to traditional financing models, a bill discounting facility is safe from any kind of loss or damage.

 Bill Discounting Versus Business Loan